F. Statement on Access and Engagement

 Further, it is the responsibility of leaders to adopt a proactive perspective of cultural humility.
 This approach is consistent with a commitment to continual improvement.
 In 2021, I earned the cultural humility certificate from the Division of Diversity and Inclusion at Rochester Institute of Technology (RIT), which entailed completing several courses offered by that Division.
 I look forward to more classes in 2023.
 As a result of my participation here, I have written to elected leaders to support legislation to assist underrepresented and historically oppressed communities.
 I have also been inspired to attend lectures and read research and opinions that I may have overlooked before attending these courses, enabling me to grow in these critical areas.

-I am active in the RIT program “I’m First,” an organization committed to supporting first-generation university students.
+I have been active in the RIT program “I’m First,” an organization committed to supporting first-generation university students.
 As a first-generation university student, sharing my experiences with the students in this group represents a significant way for me to connect with students from across the institute and proactively offer help and guidance.
 I am also active with the “Women in Technology” initiative.
 I am proud that the academic programs I lead are among the top programs at RIT in the percentage of STEM students who identify as female.
 I am especially proactive in advising students on salary negotiation strategies to narrow the gender wage gap.

 In summary, I recognize that the work at cultural humility is ongoing and lifelong.
 Providing classrooms and a workplace where diversity is respected and individuals are honored is foundational to this vital work.
 I believe that professors need to not only facilitate a positive and inclusive culture in the classroom but also advocate for institutional changes that better protect marginalized students.
 Such actions are consistent with my values and aspirations.